artback/mvp/README.md

 machine account Implement /buy endpoint (accepts productId, amount of products) so users with a “buyer” role can buy

 products with the money they’ve deposited.
-API should return total they’ve spent, products they’ve purchased and their change if there’s any (in 5, 10, 20, 50 and 100 cent coins)
+API should return total they’ve spent, products they’ve purchased and their change if there’s any (in 5, 10, 20, 50 and 100 cent coins),

+v1.1 Software now take supported coins as input.
+Default is still 5,10,20,50,100

-Implement /reset endpoint so users with a “buyer” role can reset their deposit Take time to think about possible edge cases and access issues that should be solved
+Implement /reset endpoint so users with a “buyer” role can reset their deposit

-Evaluation criteria:
-Go best practices Edge cases covered Write API tests for all implemented endpoints

-Bonus:
-Attention to security

 ### Run project: